-Finally, the use of agents to represent concurrent and interoperable computational entities already sets the stage for a possible evolution of Web Client applications into Semantic Web applications [4].
-From the very beginning [10], research activity on the Semantic Web has always dealt with intelligent agents capable of reasoning on machine-readable descriptions of Web resources, adapting their plans to the open Internet environment in order to reach a user-defined goal, and negotiating, collaborating, and interacting with each other during their activities.
-So, a main future work accounts for extending the JaCa-Web platform with Semantic Web technologies: to this purpose, existing works such as JASDL [12], will be main references.
+Finally, the use of agents to represent concurrent and interoperable computational entities already sets the stage for a possible evolution of Web 2.0 applications into Semantic Web applications [4].
+From the very beginning [9], research activity on the Semantic Web has always dealt with intelligent agents capable of reasoning on machine-readable descriptions of Web resources, adapting their plans to the open Internet environment in order to reach a user-defined goal, and negotiating, collaborating, and interacting with each other during their activities.
+So, a main future work accounts for extending the JaCa-Web platform with Semantic Web technologies: to this purpose, existing works such as JASDL [10] and the NUIN project [8] will be main references.